Meshing Your CAD Model for Structural Analysis (FEA) | Step-by-Step Tutorial

 Tip 07: Volumetric locking needs to be considered for plasticity too!

-The overall tips on how to mesh discussed here are not a comprehensive list of things-to-do but a general idea of the minimum things to account for while using FEM for structural mechanics related problems.
+The overall tips on meshing discussed here are not a comprehensive list of things-to-do but a general idea of the minimum things to account for while using FEM for structural mechanics related problems.